oliverstickel/oliverstickel.github.io/index.md

 **M.Sc.
 Human Computer Interaction** (honors) - Socio-technical systems design based on qualitative methods. *University of Siegen*.

 `2009-2012`
 **B.Sc.
-Applied Cognitive and Media Sciences** - Combination of Computer Science and Psychology (without the advanced engineering and clinical aspects, respectively), grounded in quantitative methods. *University of Duisburg-Essen*.
+Applied Cognitive and Media Sciences** - Computer Science and Psychology (without the advanced engineering and clinical aspects, respectively), grounded in quantitative methods. *University of Duisburg-Essen*.

 ## Projects and funding

 `2023-today`
-**Maker in Residence** is an effort at RUB-Makerspace to invite interesting *Makers* from different disciplines to come, work here, share knowledge and create something that stays permanently.
+**Maker in Residence** is an effort at RUB-Makerspace to invite *Makers* from different disciplines to share knowledge.
 I co-led the first two funding rounds and managed the 2023 residency.
 *Regional donors, 20-40.000€ p.a.*

 `2022-2024`
-**MentorINN** is a joint project between three local universities to found [*Ruhr School of Design Thinking*](https://www.isse.ruhr-uni-bochum.de/ruhr-school-of-design-thinking/), to better implement Design Thinking in interdisciplinary teaching and to share teaching material and concepts between the universities.
+**MentorINN** is a project between three universities to found [*Ruhr School of Design Thinking*](https://www.isse.ruhr-uni-bochum.de/ruhr-school-of-design-thinking/), to support Design Thinking in academic teaching and to share course material.
 I was part of the proposal team and occasionally helped in the project.
 *Stiftung Innovation in der Hochschullehre ('foundation for digital teaching in academia'), about 20.000€.*

 `2019-2022`